 That was the feeling from some community leaders Tuesday in the absence of an announcement from the state Office of Mental Health about the fate of the St. Lawrence Psychiatric Center.

-The lack of news could mean that state officials took to heart what community members said in support of the center at last weeks OMH listening tour session, said Robert O. McNeil, Lisbon, chairman of the St. Lawrence River Valley Redevelopment Agency.
+The lack of news could mean state officials took to heart what community members said in support of the center during last weeks OMH listening tour session, said Robert O. McNeil, Lisbon, chairman of the St. Lawrence River Valley Redevelopment Agency.

 Im optimistic, he said.
 There was a lot of good testimony there.

 Acting OMH Commissioner Kristin M. Woodlock said during the session that she expected to finalize a plan on the future of mental health services in the state by Monday.

 That plan will include a downsizing of inpatient beds, an expansion of outpatient services and the establishment of regional centers of excellence that will partner with hospitals, universities and community agencies for research and care.
 The plan has prompted fears from community leaders and mental health advocates that the psychiatric center could close, putting 520 people out of work and forcing patients to travel long distances for care.

 Ogdensburg City Manager John M. Pinkerton said he also remains optimistic, and he did not expect to hear anything this soon.

 I think there will be an announcement made by the governor when its appropriate and when its at his best advantage to do that, Mr. Pinkerton said.
 I think people are antsy, and I understand that, but the next step is in the governors hands, and then we will have to determine what we do next.